-If you’re in the position where you can’t pay either your rent or a commercial lease, it can be hugely stressful.
+If you’re in the position where you can’t pay your business rent, or a commercial lease, it can be hugely stressful.

 Having helped thousands of company directors our of situations like this, we’re here to advise you on what the ramifications of this situation are, and your options moving forward.

-What Happens if You Don’t Pay Your Commercial Lease?
+What Can a Business Landlord do if You Don’t Pay Your Commercial Lease?

 - Also known as seizing goods, CRAR can only be undertaken if you haven’t paid your rent.
 Breaking other terms of your lease does not qualify the landlord to do this.